Guanc27/RnR2025/README.md

 - Interested in using various subdivision algorithms to smoothen meshes for better processing and visuals.
 - Curious as to how different existing algorithms compare with one another in terms of geometrical properties, runtime, memory space, etc.

-## General notes

-- Tools/Libraries:
-  - vedo, trimesh, matplotlib, or use `igl.writeobj` to convert to `.obj` file.

 - **Existing Databases:**
   - **RWTT:**
     - Uses photo reconstruction methods.